paulloayon45/js-review-project-loayon/README.md

-# Javascript Review Project by Loayon, John Paul
+# Javascript Review Project by Loayon, John Paul A.
 this project is a review of Javascript concepts, from beginners to advance.